canjs/canjs/_index.md

 ## Why CanJS

 There are many libraries out there and it can be difficult to pick the one that's right for you.
-In our (not so, but should be) humble opinion, the technology in CanJS is simply the best.
+In our humble opinion, the technology in CanJS is simply the best.
 It strikes a balance between:

  - Size
  - Ease of use